Verona High School (New Jersey): Athletics

-2006–07

-The girls' track team won the North II, Group I sectional title and the Group I state championship.
-The girls softball team won the North II, Group I title for the first time ever, and along with the baseball team, won the conference title.
-The girls tennis team won the North II Group I title and finished 2nd in the state for Group I.
+The softball team won the North II Group II title in 2005 (after an 8-2 ein in the tournament final against Belvidere High School), 2019 (with a 6-2 win against Hanover Park High School) and 2021 (defeating Parsippany High School by a score of 1-0).

+The girls volleyball team won the Group I title in 2017, the program's first, defeating Bogota High School in a rematch of the 2016 final.

 2007–08

-The boys' and girls' spring track and field teams both won the Colonial Hills Conference Relay Championship, ending the boys' 53-year title drought.
-Both the boys' and girls' teams also went on to win the Colonial Hills Conference Championships, sweeping the Conference.
-The boys' baseball team tied the school record for most wins in a season with 21, and made it to the North I Group I, sectional championship game, falling to Hasbrouck Heights High School 7–4 in the tournament final.

 In the 2007–08 school year, the men's cross country team defeated Pingry School for the conference victory.
 It was the first in school history.
 The following week, the team followed up with a state sectional championship, the first since 1980 when they tied with Kinnelon High School for the title.

-Rick Porcello of Seton Hall pitched a perfect game at the Verona High School baseball field.

 2008–09

 The boys indoor track and field team won their first conference championship, as well as winning the North II Group I state sectional championship.
 The boys and girls both won the North I, Group I state sectional championship for indoor and outdoor track, a first for the boys' squad, and for the second consecutive year for the girls' squad.